 Overtime Laws and Rules for Each State

-The FLSA standards apply to all of the states as bare minimum requirements, whether they have their own overtime standards or not.
-Besides the FLSA, some states have their own overtime laws and some that do not.
-Of the states that have overtime laws some are the same as the Federal Law and some have higher standards than the Federal Law.
-Where the federal and state laws have different standards, the higher of the two standards applies.
+The FLSA standards apply to all of the states as bare-minimum requirements, whether they have their own overtime standards or not.
+Besides the FLSA, some states have their own overtime laws.
+Some of these states' laws mimic federal law, while others have higher standards.
+Where the federal and state laws differ, the higher of the two standards applies.

 The following is a summary of the states and their overtime law or regulations.
 Some states may have more exemptions and/or exceptions than what is listed below.
-As with any other legal matter you should contact your state’s Department of Labor or your company attorney to get the most up to date and accurate information.
+As with any legal matter, you should contact your state’s DOL or your company attorney to get the most current and accurate information.

 State Overtime Laws Weekly and Daily: